Date: October 29th Time: 1-4 p.m. Location: Windsor History Museum, 100 N. 5th Street

 The Chapel is an example of a meeting house that has had many uses over the last century.

 Children under 16 must be accompanied by an adult.
-Residents participating are encouraged to attend with costumes, candy buckets, and tricks for all the treats provided by sponsoring businesses.
+Residents participating are encouraged to attend with costumes and candy bags/buckets for all the treats provided by sponsoring businesses.

 Sponsorship and Vendor Opportunities